Women in the United States labor force from 1945 to 1950: After WWII

-There has been controversy about the significance of World War higher-paying crease of women in the workplace.
+There has been controversy about the significance of World War II's higher-paying increase of women in the workplace.
 William Chafe in 1972 called the war a "watershed event" forcing a change in attitudes about women in the workforce.
-However women were also employed during World War I, and no such change in attitude occurred after that.
-By 1950 the portion of all women in the labor force was down to 32%, but married women had joined in extraordinary numbers over the previous decade, with most age groups increasing their labor participation by an unprecedented 10 percentage points.
+However, women were also employed during World War I, and no such change in attitude occurred after that.

+By 1950 the portion of all women in the labor force was down to 32%.
+However, married women had joined in extraordinary numbers over the previous decade, with most age groups increasing their labor participation by an unprecedented 10 percentage points.

 Claudia Goldin used Gladys Palmer's retrospective surveys of women and men's work history from 1940 to 1951 to track changes in weeks worked and labor force participation rate and correlated that with states’ mobilization rates.
-World War II mobilization had little impact on the long term labor force participation of women without a high school diploma, however, it appears to have had some positive effect on the long term participation of more highly educated white women, especially those who were married during the war.
+World War II mobilization had little impact on the long-term labor force participation of women without a high school diploma; however, it did have some positive effect on the long-term participation of more highly educated white women, especially those who were married during the war.

-Nevertheless, the bulk of evidence suggests that the influx of women into the workforce during and after the war was primarily due to other, longer-term trends.
-Other important factors at the time that led to general increases in women's participation in the workforce include: the rise of the tertiary sector (see table), increases in part-time jobs, adoption of labor saving household technologies, increased education, and the elimination of "marriage bar" laws and policies.
+Nevertheless, the bulk of evidence suggests that the influx of women into the workforce during and after the war was primarily due to other longer-term trends.
+Other important factors at the time that led to general increases in women's participation in the workforce include the rise of the tertiary sector (see table), increases in part-time jobs, adoption of labor-saving household technologies, increased education, and the elimination of "marriage bar" laws and policies.
 "Marriage bars" forbidding the employment of married women in various government and white-collar positions were especially common during the Depression, but in the early 1940s they were largely eliminated.
 Part-time jobs gave added flexibility with raising children.
-Labor saving devices lowered the time cost of homemaking.
+Labor-saving devices lowered the time cost of homemaking.
 Expanding high school and college education better prepared women for employment.
 There was also a decline in the stigma that a husband's worth was less if the wife worked.
-The divorce rate was still low in the 1940s and 50s and less important as a factor.
+The divorce rate was still low in the 1940s and '50s and less important as a factor.
 Labor force participation was no longer only a transitory phase of a woman's life, as women transitioned to a role of both mothers and workers.
-Middle-class mothers as well as the poor were burdened by the double shift of working a job and in the home.
+Middle-class mothers as well as those from the working class were faced with the double shift of working a job and in the home.

-In the table below is a breakdown by sector of jobs held by women in 1940 and 1950.
+The table below shows a breakdown by sector of jobs held by women in 1940 and 1950.
 Women overwhelmingly worked in jobs segmented by sex.
 Women were still highly employed as textile workers and domestic servants, but the clerical and service field greatly expanded.
-This tertiary sector was more socially acceptable and many more educated women entered.
+This tertiary sector was more socially acceptable, and many more educated women entered.
 Wages were low, averaging roughly 60% of men's and there was little room for advancement.